 Matsusaka beef is a brand of Wagyu (Japanese beef) which comes from Mie Prefecture, where Matsusaka City is the capital.

 There are several things that define quality Matsusaka beef cattle.
 First, it must be a young, Japanese black cattle heifer that has never had offspring.
 It must also be registered in the Matsusaka Cattle Individual Identification Management System.

 Finally, they must enter the Matsusaka wagyu production area within 12 months of birth, in which the fattening period will be the longest and final period.
 (After entering the production area, the movement will be limited to only that area).

-So what sets apart Matsusaka beef in taste?
+So what sets apart Matsusaka wagyu in taste?
 We visit the long-established Wadakin to find out!

 The shop is about 10 minutes on foot from Matsusaka Station on the JR and Kintetsu Lines, and approximately 15 minutes from the Ise Expressway and Matsusaka IC by car.

 Wadakin Sukiyaki is a special place, especially for Mie locals who are familiar with Matsusaka wagyu beef.
 It is often used for various forms of entertainment, such as celebrations and anniversaries.

 It’s a place you can boast about going to, so much that if you mention to anyone that “I went to Wadakin,” they are bound to respond in an envious “Wow!”

 I was surprised from the moment I entered the lobby!
 The gorgeously posh interior was overwhelmingly similar to a luxury hotel.

 Wadakin Sukiyaki has a total of five floors and 40 rooms that range from small rooms to large halls.
 You will even be guided by staff from the lobby to your room via the elevator.